 Meadowbrook, an Unincorporated Community recognized by the Local Agency Formation Commission (LAFCO) in 1997, is situated in the northeastern portion of the Area Plan immediately north and east of presently undeveloped portions of the City of Lake Elsinore.
-This community includes some commercial and light industrial uses focused along State RouteHighway 74, the central transportation spine within the community.
+This community includes some commercial and light industrial uses focused along Highway 74, the central transportation spine within the community.
 However, Meadowbrook is generally characterized by very low density residential development and vacant properties set amid rolling hills.
-Community residents have expressed interest in economic development through implementation of a Rural Village Land Use Overlaythe Highway 74 Policy Area.
+Community residents have expressed interest in economic development through implementation of the Highway 74 Policy Area.